Concordium/concordium-node/concordium-consensus/README.md

 ## Set ELM_HOME ##

 The interpreter will create a global cache in $ELM_HOME .
-If $ELM_HOME is not set then, at least on linux, it will default to $HOME/.elm .
+If ELM_HOME is not set then, at least on linux, it will default to $HOME/.elm .